 - Violent crimes including assault, battery and murder.

-During a criminal records search, you generally won’t be able to find out if they has had any moving violations, like:
+During a criminal records search, you generally won’t be able to find out if they have had any moving violations, like:

 - Speeding tickets.